RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation: Methodology

-where $\mu$ is the step size for scaling the filters and $\sigma$ denotes the Haar measure on $\mathbb{R}^2$.
-By substituting filter function $\psi(x)$ with (\ref{psi}), we can find that it's easy to perform gradient feedback on the parameters $w_n$, when we apply this convolution in constructing CNNs.
+where $\mu$ is the step size for scaling the filters and $\sigma$ denotes Haar measure.
+By substituting convolution filters $\psi(x)$ with the parameterized convolution filters in Eq.~\eqref{psi}, it is easy to transform convolution filters by rotating and rescaling the fixed basis functions $\phi_{n}(x), n = 1,2,\cdots\!, N$, and perform gradient feedback on the parameters $w_n$.